 Selected among the Best Books of 2013 on Western Europe by Foreign Affairs.

-Katerina Linos is the recipient of the Larry Neal Prize for Excellence in EU Scholarship (2011).
+Awarded Larry Neal Prize for Excellence in EU Scholarship 2011.

-Linos's dissertation, "Diffusion of Social Policies Across OECD Countries," has won the Harvard University Senator Charles M Sumner Prize for the best dissertation “from the legal, political, historical, economic, social, or ethnic approach, dealing with any means or measures tending toward the prevention of war and the establishment of universal peace” (2007).
+Awarded Harvard University Senator Charles M Sumner Prize for the best dissertation “from the legal, political, historical, economic, social, or ethnic approach, dealing with any means or measures tending toward the prevention of war and the establishment of universal peace," 2007.